Mineant/Mint-Notes-Wiki/docs/JCard.md

 ## 5.3 Importing into an Existing JCard

-You can also import a CSV into an existing JCard to modify them in bulk using tools like Google Sheets or Microsoft Excel.
-For example, you can easily increase the "Attack" field of a "Character" JCard by +1.
+You can also import a CSV into an existing JCard.
+This is used for bulk editing data.
+For example, you can first export a existing JCard to a CSV, then use tools like Google Sheets or Microsoft Excel to modify the values.
+Finally, import the CSV back into the JCard to update its data.

 To import a CSV into an existing JCard:

 1. Select the JCard from the **Object Creator Bar** that you want to modify.
 2. Press "Import CSV".

-The **JCard Template Window** will open, allowing you to adjust settings.
+The **JCard Import Window** will open, allowing you to adjust settings.

 After making adjustments, press "Import".

 #### Handling Column Conflicts

-If the number of columns differs between the existing JCard Template and the new Template, a conflict window will appear, allowing you to decide which text fields to use for the new JCard.
+When importing a new CSV, Mint Notes will try to create a new JCard Template.
+If the new template differs between the existing JCard Template, a conflict window will appear, allowing you to decide which text fields to use for the new JCard.

 ### 5.4 Conflict Resolution Scenarios